Apilv/CMS/README.md

 ## How to use it:
 Copy repository URL and open it with the code editor, save the project to the root directory of your local server e.g.(AMPPS, XAMPP).
 #### Creat project DB:
-###### Open MySQL Workbench.
+Open MySQL Workbench.
 Make sure that MySQL Connection Login is set to:
 ```
     user = root
     password = mysql
 ```
  Connect to SQL.
 Create New SQL tab.
-Inside tab paste and execute following code:
+Inside a tab paste and execute following code:
 ```
 CREATE DATABASE cms;
 	CREATE TABLE cms.pages (